sbhanot-sfdc/Android-Push-with-Urban-Airship/README.md

 About
 -----

 This sample application implements push notifications from Force.com to Android devices using Urban Airship.
+The Android application is a simple Case Management app developed using the [Force.com Mobile SDK](http://wiki.developerforce.com/page/MobileSDK).
+Its shows a list of Cases assigned to the current logged in user.
+When a new Case is assigned to that user in Salesforce a notification automatically appears in the user's Android device.
 This  project is a derivation of a [similar project for iOS]( https://github.com/mbotos/Urban-Airship-for-Force.com).

 Further details about this application (including a short demo video) can be found here -